-If the power cord is connected to power control system such as an Uninterruptible Power Supply (UPS), make sure that the power control system is turned on.
+Note If the power cord is connected to power control system such as an Uninterruptible Power Supply (UPS), make sure that the power control system is turned on.

 - 2. Remove Front Bezel. - 3.
-If STATUS LED is lighting green or amber, wait until it goes off. - Press POWER Switch at the front of the server.
+If STATUS LED1, 2 are lighting green or amber, wait until it goes off. - Press POWER Switch at the front of the server.
 POWER LED is turned on green and after a while, logo appears on the display.